osisoft/PI-Adapter/V1/Configuration/Egress endpoints configuration.md

 Adapters can egress dynamic data to destinations that you supply through OMF.
 OSIsoft Cloud Services (OCS) and PI servers through PI Web API are supported destinations.

 An egress endpoint represents a destination to which data is sent.
 You can specify multiple endpoints.
-Every egress endpoint is executed independently of all other egress endpoints and is expected to accept OMF messages.
+Every egress endpoint is run independently of all other egress endpoints and is expected to accept OMF messages.
 An egress endpoint is comprised of the properties specified under [Egress endpoint parameters](#egress-endpoint-parameters).

 ## Configure egress endpoints